Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

 Gaussian processes are entirely determined by their mean, accessible via classical mean-field theory, and their covariance function

-where the bar denotes the complex-conjugate.
-Once determined, this suggests to approximate the deterministic dynamics of the synchronized oscillators $\theta_i$, which are deterministically driven by $Z(t)$, by an effective stochastic equation for $\theta_i$, which is driven by a Gaussian process~\cite{Givonetal04}.
-Previous work~\cite{YueG2024,GI25} has shown the efficacy of such an approach, however, these works relied on approximating the general Gaussian process by an Ornstein-Uhlenbeck process the parameters of which were estimated only numerically and needed to be recalculated for each set of equation parameters.
+Previous work~\cite{YueG2024,IrvG2025} has shown the efficacy of such an approach, however, these works relied on approximating the general Gaussian process by an Ornstein-Uhlenbeck process the parameters of which were estimated only numerically and needed to be recalculated for each set of equation parameters.
 Moreover, a precise a priori knowledge of which oscillators are synchronized and which are not was required.

 In this Letter, we find explicit analytical expressions for the covariance function \eqref{Def:R} and the variance of finite-size fluctuations of the order parameter $V = \langle \delta^2(t) \rangle$, given entirely in terms of equation parameters $K$, $\lambda$ and $g(\omega)$.
 We present expressions for both the partially synchronized and the completely incoherent state.
 Remarkably, our expressions do not require any a priori knowledge about which oscillators partake in the synchronized cluster and which do not.
+This opens up the way to perform stochastic model reduction for deterministic systems of coupled oscillators where the drift and diffusion coefficients are given entirely in terms of the microscopic equation parameters.
+Such reductions have so far been restricted to multi-scale systems \cite{Givonetal04}.

 Our main results can be formulated as follows.
 For partially synchronized states we predict

 and

 For completely incoherent states we find